 How is it treated?

-Like many other types of bacterial infections, chlamydia can be treated and cured with the use of antibiotics prescribed by a doctor.
-Some of the medications for treatment outlined by the CDC include azithromycin and doxycycline.
+Like many other types of bacterial infections, chlamydia can be treated and cured with the use of antibiotics prescribed by a physician for treatment that is outlined by the CDC.

 How long do I wait for sex during and after antibiotic treatment?